apache/usergrid-nodejs/README.md

 ### Initialization

-There are two fundamental ways to implement the Usergrid Node.js SDK:
+There are two different ways of initializing the Usergrid Node.js SDK:

-1. The singleton pattern is both convenient and enables the developer to use a globally available and always-initialized instance of Usergrid.
+1. The singleton pattern is both convenient and enables the developer to use a globally available and always-initialized shared instance of Usergrid.

 	    var Usergrid = require('usergrid')
 	    Usergrid.init({